Avialmonanay/Team-Generator/README.md

 ## Questions
 Github Profile:[ Avialmonanay](https://github.com/Avialmonanay)

-If you have any additional questions please email me at rexxmadsen@gmail.com with the subject "Team Generator
+If you have any additional questions please email me at rexxmadsen@gmail.com with the subject "Team Generator"

 Repository: https://github.com/Avialmonanay/Read-Me-Generator